beacon-biosignals/Onda.jl/README.md

 ## The Onda Format Specification

 The Onda format is intentionally language-agnostic; any consumer/producer that supports Apache Arrow can read/write the Arrow tables defined by the Onda format.
-For the sake of convenience, however, this specification resides here (in the Onda.jl repository) and leverages the [Legolas](https://github.com/beacon-biosignals/Legolas.jl) framework to both define and version the Arrow tables relevant to the format.
+For the sake of convenience, however, this specification resides here (in the Onda.jl repository) and leverages the [Legolas](https://github.com/beacon-biosignals/Legolas.jl) framework to both define and version the Arrow table schemas relevant to the format.

 ## Terminology